April 29, 2021

 GET YOUR TEMPERATURE CHECKED: Your first official task inside the venue: prove you’re fever-free.
 All shows will likely require temperature screenings as you enter the venue or exhibit hall.
 Some will scan you individually with a touch-free forehead thermometer; others will scan everyone simultaneously with thermal temperature scanning.
 Either way, if your temp is over 100.4F, expect to be denied entry to the show.
 (Vision Expo East is also issuing a wristband to each person who passes the temperature screening, which must be worn all day.
 Wristband colors will change daily to ensure you’re scanned daily.)

 KEEP YOUR (SIX-FOOT) DISTANCE: All shows will require that everyone maintains a distance of six feet from everyone else.
-(World of Concrete phrases it as a “three-foot radial distance” from those around you.)
+UPDATE 5/24/21: World of Concrete has lowered its distance requirement to three feet.

 DON’T HUG OR SHAKE HANDS: Vision Expo East and ISC West have announced “no handshakes / no hugs” rules that amount to this: don’t touch other people.
 Changing these ingrained habits will take some adjustment.
 Will handshakes and hugs get replaced by a non-contact greeting, like hand waves or head nods?
 Time will tell.

 READY, SET, WAIT: Remember those carefree days of trade shows past when you could walk into any open area anytime you wanted?
 Not anymore.
 Like bouncers at a club keeping the crowd count under the fire code limit, expect event staff to enforce capacity controls that limit the number of people in every enclosed space from elevators to exhibit halls.
 Expect to wait in many (socially-distant) lines to enter these spaces, maybe until someone else leaves and makes room for you.